-December 31, 2020 amounted to \$33.9 million, a reduction of 13.5% compared to \$39.2 million for the year ended December 31, 2019.
-The reduction is a consequence of reduced corporate staff combined with a substantial portion of corporate cost denominated in Norwegian kroner, which was due to
+Our general and administrative expenses for the year ended December 31, 2021 amounted to \$38.4 million, an increase of 13.3% compared to \$33.9 million for the year ended December 31, 2020.
+The increase is partly driven by increasing activity in all divisions, in addition the cost increase relates to the implementation and update of new accounting software.
+A substantial portion of corporate cost is denominated in Norwegian kroner, which has strengthened against our reporting currency of US Dollar.

-Interest expense for the year ended December 31, 2020 amounted to \$33.5 million a decrease of 19.3% compared to \$41.5 million for the year ended December 31, 2020.
-The reduction in interest expense primarily reflects reduced drawing under our facilities, following a good cash flow generated over the year combined with lower LIBOR interest rates.
-Net interest-bearing debt was \$504.3 million at December 31, 2020, compared to \$582,3 million on December 31, 2019.
+Our depreciation and amortization expenses for the year ended Interest expense for the year ended December 31, 2021 amounted to \$29.0 million, a decrease of 13.4% compared to \$33.5 million for the vear ended December 31, 2020.
+The reduction in interest expense primarily reflects reduced drawing under our facilities, following an good cash flow generated over the year combined with lower interest rates in 2021 than in 2020.
+Net interest-bearing debt was \$500.0 million at December 31, 2021, compared to \$504.3 million on December 31 2020